The SDSU Disc Golf Course is located on the east side of campus.

 Southeast University Neighborhood includes apartments, townhouses and a Starbucks coffee shop.

-Stanley J. Marshall Center houses offices for most of the Athletic Department as well as Frost Arena, the 6,500-seat home of the SDSU Jackrabbits.
-Also within the Center is an indoor track for athletic teams and a swimming pool.
+Stanley J. Marshall Center houses offices for most of the Athletic Department as well as First Bank & Trust Arena and the university's swimming pool.